-- The Region's first bus rapid transit (BRT) line, formerly referred to as the East-West BRT Project and now branded as CONNECT 1, began service in June 2023.
-The service is operated by the Milwaukee County Transit System (MCTS) and runs along a nine-mile route connecting Downtown Milwaukee to the Milwaukee Regional Medical Center via Wisconsin Avenue and Bluemound Road.
-The service utilizes dedicated lanes, enhanced stations with elevated boarding platforms, an off-board fare collection system, and battery electric buses to provide reliable and frequent rapid transit service. - Also in June 2023, the eastern terminus of Waukesha Metro's Route 1 was extended from Brookfield Square to the Milwaukee Regional Medical Center, providing a direct transfer to the CONNECT 1 BRT line.
-The change was spurred by the planned discontinuation of the MCTS GoldLine, which previously served this segment.
-The extension preserves the only remaining cross-county transit connection between Waukesha and Milwaukee Counties and provides more direct and frequent service. - The North-South Transit Enhancement Study-a feasibility study for rapid transit along and near 27th Street in Milwaukee County-was completed in late 2022, representing the start of the development of an additional BRT line in the Region.
+- The North-South Transit Enhancement Study-a feasibility study for rapid transit along and near 27th Street in Milwaukee County-was completed in late 2022, representing the start of the development of an additional BRT line in the Region.
 The study supported a request to the Federal Transit Administration (FTA) to allow Milwaukee County to enter project development under the Small Starts Capital Investment Grant Program, which could provide funding to help support the project.
 The study was completed by the Commission at the request of Milwaukee County and included a recommended route alignment, station locations, and ridership and cost estimates.
 The route recommended in the study is consistent with the rapid transit routes recommended in VISION 2050. - Through a phased process in 2021, MCTS implemented a cost-neutral system redesign called MCTS NEXT, which prioritized high-frequency transit routes, simplified some route alignments, and implemented bus stop balancing-a term that refers to the removal of some stops that are too close to each other, are not used often, or do not meet standards for being accessible to people with disabilities to reduce travel times and make service more reliable.
 The redesign process included extensive public outreach and, in addition to providing faster and more efficient service, focused on how the redesign could advance racial equity and continue to serve seniors and people with disabilities well. - In June 2023, Waukesha Metro implemented route revisions, as recommended in the Waukesha Area Transit Development Plan (TDP) that Commission staff completed at the request of the City of Waukesha and Waukesha County.
 Routing and schedule changes were implemented on each of the system's 10 routes-including changes to Route 1 discussed previously in this section.
-Changes were designed to reduce operating costs, improve efficiency, and get passengers to key destinations faster, while preserving service in locations that had residents with high transit needs. - At the request of the City of Kenosha, the Commission started work on the Kenosha Area TDP in the first half of 2023, beginning with a review of draft route alignments related to a potentially new transit center facility situated about one mile west of the current facility.
-This short-range, 5year plan is anticipated to include an evaluation of existing services and recommendations for transit service changes

-In 2022, the City of Racine received congressionally directed spending to advance commuter rail in the Kenosha-Racine-Milwaukee (KRM) corridor.
+The changes were designed to reduce operating costs, improve efficiency, and get passengers to key destinations faster, while preserving service in locations that had residents with high transit needs. - At the request of the City of Kenosha, the Commission started work on the Kenosha Area TDP in the first half of 2023, beginning with a review of draft route alignments related to a potentially new transit center facility situated about one mile west of the current facility.
+This short-range, 5year plan is anticipated to include an evaluation of existing services and recommendations for transit service changes. - The City of Milwaukee Streetcar (The Hop) L-Line Lakefront extension began operation in fall 2023.
+The City is pursuing additional planned extensions to Brady/Farwell/Prospect, Fiserv Forum/Bronzeville, and Walker's Point. - In 2022, the City of Racine received congressionally directed spending to advance commuter rail in the Kenosha-Racine-Milwaukee (KRM) corridor.
 The City subsequently requested Commission support in conducting a feasibility study and environmental and engineering work necessary to move a KRM project forward.
 A commuter rail line in the KRM corridor is recommended in VISION 2050.